icaracois/README/README.md

 I ask you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a manager.

 ## Who am I?
-I got my first job at the age of 20 in an agency as a one-woman show, being responsible for branding, graphic design and web design with a pretty shitty paycheck.
+I got my first job at the age of 20 in an agency as a design team of one, being responsible for branding, graphic design and web design with a pretty shitty paycheck.
 Since that time or in the last 14 years I’ve been a self-taught designer focusing on the fields of user experience, user interface, and product design.
 I have been lucky enough to spend the latest years passionately designing with awesome people at awesome companies like Devscope, Betfair, Blip, Tigerspike, and Net-A-Porter.

 In the last couple of years, I have been developing another passion for working processes and design teams.
 As soon as I had an opportunity to develop and contribute to making a design team more efficient and happier I grabbed it and made it happen.
 That was a key moment in my career because I discovered that more than my passion for UX, I am much more passionate about creating the environment for other designers to be the best they can be!